KWR-Water/sutra2/docs/source/about.rst

 About
 ========

 Sutra2 is developed by KWR Water Research Institute.
-The code is based on the original `Excel-based TRANSATOMIC program by Pieter Stuyfzand <https://library.kwrwater.nl/publication/59205490/>`_.
+The code for omp removal is based on the original `Excel-based TRANSATOMIC program by Pieter Stuyfzand <https://library.kwrwater.nl/publication/59205490/>`_.
+The code for microbial organism removal is based on the equations given in chapter 6.7 of BTO 2012.015 "Gezondheidsrisico's van fecale verontreiniging" [in Dutch], pp 71-74.

 ..
   #AH @MartinK - some kind of link to TRANSATOMIC KWR report? e.g. https://library.kwrwater.nl/publication/59205490/